Today I’m going to show you a step-by-step process, a tutorial, for learning how to do email marketing for a small business the right way.

 Some Technical Things To Remember

-When it comes to technical aspects of your email, remember this one thing: always use a “responsive” email template.
+When it comes to technical aspects of your email marketing for a small business, remember this one thing: always use a “responsive” email template.

 The bottom line is that a responsive template will fit any device perfectly whether a desktop computer, a tablet or a smart phone.